Have you met someone who “eats nothing” and still can’t lose weight? Have you ever thought that about yourself?

-Some people have a food diary that looks like they are eating very little.
-But over a month or so, with their food diary staying the same, they start losing weight.
+Some people have a food diary that looks like they are eating very little and over a month of keeping their food diary they start losing weight.

-I have very occasionally seen people who have shown me food diaries that showed that they were eating very little and yet they were not losing weight.
+I have very occasionally seen people who have shown me food diaries that showed that they were eating very little and yet they were not losing weight… How is this possible?

 2. Evidence shows that most food diaries are not accurate.
 For most people what they eat and what they write down might vary by 10-30%.
 But of course for others it might be much more than that.

 3. Remember, simply the act of keeping a food diary makes people eat less.
 Was the couple of weeks of food diary that I saw truly representative of their overall food intake? (as with group 3)